mdimranhossainwd/be-a-rdbms-rockstar-assignment/readme.md

 ## Overview & Objectives

-This project is about creating a simple Vehicle Rental System database using SQL.
-The main purpose is to show how tables are connected using primary keys, foreign keys, and how real-life problems are solved using SQL queries.
-The goal is to demonstrate a clear understanding of ERD relationships (1:1, 1:N, M:1) and complex SQL queries using JOINs, EXISTS, and data aggregation.
+This project focuses on designing and implementing a simple Vehicle Rental System database using SQL.
+The primary objective of this project is to demonstrate how multiple database tables are connected through Primary Keys and Foreign Keys to maintain data integrity and represent real-world relationships.The project clearly explains ERD relationships such as One-to-One (1:1), One-to-Many (1:N), and Many-to-One (M:1) using practical examples from a vehicle rental scenario.

 #### 🌐 [ERD Diagram Link](https://drawsql.app/teams/hydra-15/diagrams/vehicles-rental)